yvolynets-mlnx/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

 ##### step #2 - Execute test scenario for all available port types depends on run topology (VLAN, LAG, Router)

-- Select two pairs of PTF and DUT ports considering topology: PTF_PORT[1] <--->DUT_PORT[1], PTF_PORT[2] <--->DUT_PORT[2]
+- Select PTF ports to send and sniff traffic
-- Clear counters.
+- Clear counters on DUT.
 Use CLI command "sonic-clear counters"
-- Inject N packet into PTF_PORT[1] (N - depends on test case)
+- Inject N packet via PTF port selected for TX
-- Check "RX_DRP" counter incremented on N
+- Check specific drop counter incremented on N (depends on test case)
 	- If counter was not incremented on N, test fails with expected message
-- Check other counters were incremented on N based on sent packet type, sent port and expected drop reason (depends on test case)
+- Check other counters were not incremented on N based on sent packet type, sent port and expected drop reason (depends on test case)
-	- If counter was not incremented on N, test fails with expected message
+	- If counter was incremented on N, test fails with expected message
-- Check the packet was dropped by sniffing packet absence on PTF_PORT[2]
+- Check the packet was dropped by sniffing packet absence on PTF port selected for RX

 ##### step #3 - Enable VMs
 Enable previously disabled VMs using "testbed-cli.sh" script with "connect-vms" option.